emilkm/amfjs/README.md

 ## Why no AMF 0

-The library does enough AMF 0 to be able to send message headers, anything more would only add weight.
+The library does enough AMF 0 to be able to send and receive packet headers.

 # Basic Example